OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 Following the successful initial launch of COVID-19 vaccine administration in pharmacies, OPA has been working closely with the Ontario government and other stakeholders to expand the pharmacy initiative to include pharmacies from across the province.
 On April 1, 2021, an additional 371 pharmacies were onboarded to the program as part of phase 2 of the pharmacy vaccine rollout.
 Pharmacy eligibility and selection criteria can be found in the Executive Officer Notice: Information on the Rollout of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies.
 In collaboration with the Ministry, the 34 public health units (PHUs) identified the number of stores for their regions to be selected in phase 2 and identified the hotspot areas.
 OPA and Neighbourhood Pharmacies worked with the Ministry to select the pharmacies in the 34 PHU’s using a robust and consistent methodology to ensure fairness.
 The criteria included identifying stores that were high performers during the Universal Influenza Immunization Program (UIIP) with a mix of pharmacy type and regional footprint to ensure rural and urban areas were covered.
 A minimum of three pharmacies were selected to participate in each PHU with more pharmacies in hotspot areas.
 A full list of participating pharmacies can be found on the Ministry’s COVID-19 pharmacy vaccine locations webpage.

-An estimated additional 800 pharmacies is expected to be onboarded by the end of April, for a total of approximately 1,500 participating pharmacies.
-On April 2, the Ministry put out a call for applications from pharmacies interested in participating in the next round of recruitment for the administration of COVID-19 vaccinations.
-The selection criteria and process will be the same as in previous phases and is outlined in the Executive Officer Notice: Information on the Rollout of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies.
-As the timeframe for selecting the next round of pharmacies is short, the call for applications will help to expedite the onboarding process.
+For those pharmacies who have not applied but are interested in participating, on April 2, the Ministry put out a call for applications.
+The selection criteria and process was the same as in previous phases and is outlined in the Executive Officer Notice: Information on the Rollout of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies.
 Interested pharmacies should consult the Pharmacy Readiness Checklist and the COVID-19 Vaccine – Quick Information for Pharmacies documents for more information.
 Additional information and instructions on where to send the completed COVax Access Agreement can be found in the DDD Notice No. 21046.
-Please note that not all pharmacies who apply will be selected to participate in this third phase of pharmacy enrollment, as the same methodology, with input from PHUs, will primarily be used to inform the order of enrollments.
-However, OPA is working with the Ministry to eventually allow all interested UIIP pharmacies to participate as soon as supply permits in the May/June timeframe.

 For the initial launch of the program, it was determined that an average of 40 injections per day would be required in order to administer all 500 doses, which had an expiry of April 2, 2021, that were provided to participating pharmacies.
-However, moving forward, that minimum expectation remains because in addition to supporting patient access and priority areas, there is considerable emphasis on throughput to expedite the delivery of vaccinations to all Ontarians.
-In addition to ensuring that the selection process for pharmacies was fair and equitable, this requirement was also used to ensure that there would be no wastage of vaccine and that the pharmacy channel’s capacity for more shots in arms was maximized.
+Moving forward, the Ministry expects that participating pharmacies have the capacity and ability to administer vaccine supply quickly and effectively to not only support patient access and priority areas, but also to expedite the delivery of vaccinations to all Ontarians.
+An example would be the ability to administer on average 30-40 injections per day.
+In addition to ensuring that the selection process for pharmacies was fair and equitable, this expectation was also used to ensure that there would be no wastage of vaccine and that the pharmacy channel’s capacity for more shots in arms was maximized.
+Exceptions may be made at the discretion of the Ministry as required.
 This guidance may be revised moving forward depending on vaccine supply and how the pandemic evolves.
+However, please note that this throughput is not mandatory and pharmacies who may not be able to achieve this due to specific reasons will not be suspended from the program.

 Pharmacies participating in the administration of publicly funded COVID-19 vaccine administration may order PPE by accessing the Remedy online intake form.
 It is important to note that this supply should only be used to support the activity of pharmacies administering the publicly funded COVID-19 vaccine, and that there is an allocation framework in place depending on the current supply and not all orders for PPE may be filled.
 Pharmacies that belong to a banner or chain corporation should work through their corporate head office, who may centrally coordinate order and facilitate distribution.
 Independent pharmacies may order directly from the website.
 Please note that this is the same form/process of accessing PPE as the one used for the UIIP Program.
 There are three options on the Ministry form and pharmacies must select either: